RegEx in Excel (For Matching, Extracting and Replacing)

 • In the ErrHndlr section, the RegExtract will return “Value Error” and end the function.

-How to Replace or Remove Strings Using RegEx in Excel?
+How to Replace or Remove Strings Using RegEx in Excel

-On many occasions, we not only need to detect strings with a specific pattern but also to replace those matched parts with another substring.
-To do this, we have created a custom function named RegReplace.
+• We have created a custom function named RegReplace.
 The VBA code of this function is given below.

 VBA Code of Custom Function to Replace Strings Using RegEx